nathan-hoche/GAN-MusicGeneration/readme.md

 ## Introduction

-The objectif of this Epitech Hub's Project is to generate music using a Generative Adversarial Network (GAN) or an Auto Ancoder (AE).
-The GAN/AE are mainly used to generate image, but I wanted to explore the interest of using them to generate music.
+The objective of this Epitech Hub's Project is to generate music using a Generative Adversarial Network (GAN) or an Auto Encoder (AE).
+The GAN/AE are mainly used to generate images, but I wanted to explore the interest of using them to generate music.
 The project will be done in Python using Keras.

 ## Task to complete